spsforks/ziglang-zig-wiki/LLVM-Upgrade-Process.md

  7. Update [[How to build LLVM, libclang, and liblld from source]]
  8. Update [[Building Zig on Windows]]
  9. Build zig in debug mode with the debug mode llvm, clang, patched lld, and run the full Zig test suite.
 This takes several hours.

+master branch is always the latest LLVM release.
+The `llvmX` branch is kept up to date with the next LLVM release.
+The day that LLVM is released, we merge the `llvmX` branch into master, and start the next `llvmX` branch, following this upgrade process.